jgpws/jgd-bizelite/readme.txt

 * Themify Icons, Copyright 2019 Lally Elias, SIL Open Font License, https://github.com/lykmapipo/themify-icons

 == Changelog ==

+= 1.5.6 September 5 2020 =
+Removed full width styling on WooCommerce cart and checkout pages and instead applied them to a custom page template-- Full Width, No Menu.

 = 1.5.5 September 4 2020 =
 Bug fix: Important update!
 I used a function to check if WooCommerce is activated before calling the is_woocommerce function in body_class, otherwise the site does not load anything after the body.